BBNaija: Yousef becomes deputy as Peace emerges first Head of House on the show

 Following the rules, being the HOH, Peace had to choose a deputy from the male counterparts and she chose Yousef to enjoy the privilege with her.

-An excited Yousef walked up to Peace and lifter her in the air.
+An excited Yousef walked up to Peace and lifted her in the air.

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!